 | Advanced | 2.5% + 30¢ | 2.4% + 10¢ | 0.6% |

-Shopify basic transaction fees are right in line with the rest of the industry, with Wix, Squarespace, and most other website builders sporting fees that range between 2% and 3% and between 10¢ and 30¢ for online and in-person sales.
+Shopify Basic transaction fees are right in line with the rest of the industry, with Wix, Squarespace, and most other website builders sporting fees that range between 2% and 3% and between 10¢ and 30¢ for online and in-person sales.

 If you opt to use Shopify Payments — the native payment gateway for all Shopify users — instead of a third-party payment provider, you will be able to completely avoid additional transaction fees.

-- User Experience: how user-friendly and intuitive a website builder is for people with varying levels of technical expertise.
+- How easy is it to use?
+(15%) How user-friendly and intuitive a website builder is for people with varying levels of technical expertise.

-- Help and Support: the assistance and resources available to users when they encounter issues or need guidance while using a website builder.
+- How many support options are there?
+(15%) The assistance and resources available to users when they encounter issues or need guidance.

 Verdict: Is Shopify a Good Choice?

-Shopify can be a bit harder to use for beginners because of this functionality, though, and its exclusive focus on building online stores means that non-ecommerce elements are not as impressive and its layouts are more rigid.
+Shopify can be harder to use for beginners because of this functionality, though, and its exclusive focus on building online stores means that non-ecommerce elements are not as impressive and its layouts are more rigid.

 Still, we found Shopify to be one of the best ecommerce website builders available for building an online store, even if the starting price of $29 per month is a bit higher than average.